-But, the random measure which in some sense obliges the solution to stay above the barrier is a local time so, in general, it is not absolutely continuous w.r.t Lebesgue measure.
-As a consequence, for example, the condition makes no sense.
-Hence we need to consider precise version of $u$ and $S$ defined $\nu-$almost surely. \\ In order to tackle this difficulty, we introduce in the next section the notions of parabolic capacity on $[0,T]\times\mathcal{O}$ and quasi-continuous version of functions introduced by Michel Pierre in several works (see for example \cite{Pierre,PIERRE}).
-Let us remark that these tools were also used by Klimsiak (\cite{Klimsiak}) to get a probabilistic interpretation to semilinear PDE's with obstacle.\\
+But, the random measure, which in some sense obliges the solution to stay above the barrier, is a local time so, in general, it is not absolutely continuous w.r.t. the Lebesgue measure.
+As a consequence, for example, the condition\looseness=-1 \looseness=0 makes no sense.
+Hence, we need to consider a precise version of $u$ and $S$ defined $\nu$-almost surely.

+In order to tackle this difficulty, we introduce in the next section the notions of parabolic capacity on $[0,T]\times\mathcal{O}$ and a quasi-continuous version of functions introduced by Michel Pierre in several works (see, e.g., \cite {Pierre,PIERRER}).
+Let us remark that these tools were also used by Klimsiak \cite{Klimsiak} to get a probabilistic interpretation to semilinear PDEs with obstacle.

-Finally and to end this section, we give an important example of stochastic noise which is cover by our framework: \begin{example} Let $W$ be a noise white in time and colored in space, defined on a standard filtered probability space $ \big( \Omega,\cF, (\cF_t)_{t \geq 0}, P \, \big)$ whose covariance function is given by:
+Finally and to end this section, we give an important example of stochastic noise which is covered by our framework: \begin{example} Let $W$ be a noise white in time and colored in space, defined on a standard filtered probability space $ ( \Omega,\cF, (\cF_t)_{t \geq0}, P )$ whose covariance function is given by